calum-m708/valorant-guessing-game/README.md

 ## Known bugs, other issues, and scope for improvement

 As far as I'm aware there are no bugs that prevent the app from working as intended.
 If we had more time to work on the project, we would have implemented a few more features such as a hard mode.
+The vast majority of the time on the project was spent on

 ## Wins and Key Learnings

 The biggest win for me in this project was gaining a much firmer understanding how to properly set and use state.
-There were multiple challenges along the way with regards to setting and using state (especially when dealing with multiple pieces of state that are reliant on eachother), but by the end Jordan and I were very confident with our use of `useEffect` and `useState`, to the point that we were able to add a new piece of state at the last minute to track the player score and have it work correctly first time with no need to debug.
+There were multiple challenges along the way with regards to setting and using state (especially when dealing with multiple pieces of state that are reliant on each other), but by the end Jordan and I were very confident with our use of `useEffect` and `useState`, to the point that we were able to add a new piece of state at the last minute to track the player score and have it work correctly first time with no need to debug.